Hackception/Widgetception/README.md

 	- GET
 		Consumes content_id param.
 Produces the database record object consisting of the heat map object for that content id.
 	- POST
-		Consumes data for a single user's line draw with content_id and user_id?.
+		Consumes data for a single user's line draw with content_id and account_id.
 Add the user's submission to our db, and update the content id's heat map.

 - /api/content